AndWass/andwass.github.io/_posts/2024-06-28-safety-community.md

 From the language perspective this is valid code, no language rule prevents me from writing this code, or using it, or even publishing to `crates.io`.
 Using it with an invalid pointer is wrong though, so in Rust it is not a socially acceptable function.
-The Rust community will tell you that it is unsound since `deref_i32_ptr` isn't marked `unsafe`.
+The Rust community will tell you that it is unsound since `deref_ptr` isn't marked `unsafe`.
 I should also note that `cargo clippy` does warn on this function, but change it to

 ```rust